PowerDNS/pdns/docs/http-api/endpoint-zones.rst

   :param server_id: The name of the server

+  A :json:object:`Zone` MUST be sent in the request body.

   -  ``dnssec``, ``nsec3narrow``, ``presigned``, ``nsec3param``, ``active-keys`` are OPTIONAL.
   -  ``dnssec``, ``nsec3narrow``, ``presigned`` default to ``false``.